-Hence, while the changes to Federal law to better adapt it to DLT may take some time, there are numerous private and public initiatives that focus on establishing wallet providers, trading platforms and various other projects in Switzerland.
-Among others, the Swiss FinTech Innovation Lab at Zurich University brings together researchers from banking and finance, business informatics, management, social sciences, etc. The university further announced that it intends to establish 18 new chairs for digitalisation topics.
-In addition, private promotors are about to establish sample standardised documents to further facilitate the use of the new technologies.
+While regulatory changes may take more time than expected, there continue to be numerous private and public initiatives that focus on establishing a fintech ecosystem in Switzerland.
+Among others, the Swiss FinTech Innovation Lab at Zurich University brings together researchers from banking and finance, business informatics, management, social sciences, etc. The university is in the process of establishing 18 new chairs for digitalisation topics.

-A focus in 2019 will clearly be on asset tokens; the first projects to tokenise shares and bonds are already operative, and it is hoped that this will enable small and medium-sized companies to tap the international financial markets much more efficiently.
-At the same time, there are various insurtech projects, projects to facilitate client onboarding (regtech) and projects to use artificial intelligence in the financial sector.
-Hence, even though the 'crypto boom' of 2017 may be over, the future has only started for the Swiss financial industry and the environment will remain very dynamic and can also count on continued support by the Swiss and Cantonal governments.
+The focus in 2020 will continue to be on asset tokens: the first projects to tokenise shares and bonds are operative.
+In addition, there are various insurtech projects, projects to facilitate client onboarding and compliance improvements (regtech) and, in particular, numerous projects to use artificial intelligence in the financial sector.
+Hence, the environment will remain very dynamic and it can also count on continued support by the industry, various associations and the Swiss and cantonal governments.